johannrp27/zemoga-ui-test/README.md

 - [ ] SCSS Tooling
 - [ ] Node backend

-First, clone [this repo](https://github.com/johannrp27/zemoga-back-ui) and follow its README.
-This is just the server.
+First step: Clone [this repo](https://github.com/johannrp27/zemoga-back-ui) and follow its README.
+This is will start the server.

 Follow next instructions to run the project